 The first application period for the departure in August–September 2023 will end on 31st October 2022.
 The second application period will end on 31st Jan 2023.

 6 months 3 500 € and 12 months 4 500 €

 Latin American countries, Japan, South Korea, and Taiwan:

 6 months 3 950 € and 12 months 4 950 €

 6 months 4 400 € and 12 months 5 500 €

 NB!
 The participant also needs to pay for the flights and the visa to the destination country.

-With the participant fee expenses that are caused by the voluntary work year and its organizing (such as insurances, camps and language courses) are covered.
+The participant fee covers expenses that are caused by the voluntary work year and its organizing (such as insurances, camps, and language courses).
 ICYE does not have a heavy international administration system nor does it as an NGO seek financial gain from the program.

 ”I can definitively recommend heading for volunteering.
 Incredible experiences and people.” – Antti Soininen, ICYE volunteer at circus and theatre activities for children and youngsters in Cochabamba, Bolivia